openstack/swift/doc/source/development_guidelines.rst

 the corresponding sample config file from ``etc/`` is used (e.g.
 ``proxy-server.conf-sample`` or ``swift.conf-sample``).

-The environment variable ``SWIFT_TEST_POLICY`` may be set to specify a particular storage policy *name* that will be used for testing.
+When using the 'in-process test' mode ``SWIFT_TEST_POLICY`` may be set to specify a particular storage policy *name* that will be used for testing as described above.
 When set, this policy must exist in the ``swift.conf`` file and its corresponding ring file must exist in ``<custom_conf_source_dir>`` (if specified) or ``etc/``.
 The test setup will set the specified policy to be the default and use its ring file properties for constructing the test object ring.
 This allows in-process testing to be run against various policy types and ring files.

 For example, this command would run the in-process mode functional tests using config files found in ``$HOME/my_tests`` and policy 'silver'::